arcwallet/arc-wallet/README.md

 ## Disclaimer

 **This software is provided "as is", without warranty of any kind.** Use at your own risk.
 Always verify transactions and never share your private keys or seed phrase.

+Arc Wallet is not responsible for any loss of funds due to user error, security breaches, or technical issues.

 ---